 Included in the £30 you get 3 tapas plates each from a menu of around 15-20 items.
 The choices on the menu were actually better than I’d expected – I hate it when restaurants just put the really basic/cheap items on set menus!
 For our six dishes we chose padron peppers, traditional Spanish tortilla, Arzúa-Ulloa fritters, arroz negro, baby calamari and patatas bravas.

 Arroz negro is a favourite of ours.
-If you’ve not had it before (I hadn’t before moving to London), it’s a black rice, almost like a paella, usually with chunks of squid or cuttlefish and flavoured with the ink.
+If you’ve not had it before (I hadn’t before moving to London), it’s a black rice, like a paella crossed with a risotto, usually with chunks of squid or cuttlefish and flavoured with the ink.
 It’s the most deliciously rich and silky texture when it’s done right.
 The arroz negro today was great, not a patch on Barrafina’s and not quite as good as when we last visited Camino for dinner, but still very tasty and rich nonetheless.

 I’m not going to lie, being the greedy eyed hungry brunch-goer that I was, I didn’t think that 3 tapas plates each was going to fill us up when I first got there but actually by the time we’d finished the 6 plates between us we were feeling quite full.
 Not full enough to stop me going for dessert though, obviously.

 Last time I went to Camino I ordered the churros with the chocolate sauce.
 If I’m honest the churros themselves are nice but nothing to write home about and in my opinion quite a small portion (you only get 4 sticks) with too much icing sugar, but the chocolate pot they come with is so lovely that we ordered two portions anyway and ate the rest of the chocolate pots with a spoon.